-Making judgements: Students are able to critically analyse probabilistic experiments and statistical inferences and are able to decide whether to accept or reject statistical hypotheses.
+Making judgements: Students can critically analyze probabilistic experiments and statistical inferences and can decide whether to accept or reject statistical hypotheses.

 Communication: The students will be able to communicate their conclusions and the underlying rationale to expert and non-expert audiences.